containous/staert/README.md

 ```

 ### Initialize
-It can be Initialize like this :
+It can be initialized like this :
 ```go
 	kv, err := staert.KvSource(backend store.Backend, addrs []string, options *store.Config, prefix string)
 ```